sam0jones0/pyantistylometry/research_notes.md

 original form to the word "run".

 ### Motivations:
 - "the desire to avoid retribution from an employer or government agency.
-Beyond the issue of personal privacy, the public good is often served by whistle-blowers who expose wrong- doing in corporations and governments.
-The loss of an expectation of privacy can result in a chill- ing effect where individuals are too afraid to draw attention to a problem, because they fear being discovered and punished for their actions." -- Kacmarcik, G., & Gamon, M. (2006, July)
+Beyond the issue of personal privacy, the public good is often served by whistle-blowers who expose wrong-doing in corporations and governments.
+The loss of an expectation of privacy can result in a chilling effect where individuals are too afraid to draw attention to a problem, because they fear being discovered and punished for their actions." -- Kacmarcik, G., & Gamon, M. (2006, July)

 ### Caveats of This Tool
 - Verification effort still required.
 Not a one shot and done.